kubernetes/kubernetes/staging/src/k8s.io/client-go/examples/create-update-delete-deployment/README.md

 Now, run this application on your workstation with your local kubeconfig file:

 ```
+./app
+# or specify a kubeconfig file with flag
 ./app -kubeconfig=$HOME/.kube/config
 ```

 Running this command will execute the following operations on your cluster:

-1. **Create Deployment:** This will create a 2 replica Deployment.
+1. **Create Deployment:** This will create a 2 replica Deployment with annotation `fizz=buzz`.
 Verify with `kubectl get pods`.
-2. **Update Deployment:** This will update the Deployment resource created in previous step to set the replica count to 1 and add annotations.
+2. **Update Deployment:** This will update the Deployment resource created in previous step to set the replica count to 1 and update annotations.
 You are encouraged to inspect the retry loop that handles conflicts.
 Verify the new replica count and `foo=bar` annotation with `kubectl describe deployment demo`.
+3. **Rollback Deployment:** This will rollback the Deployment to the last revision, in this case the revision created in Step 1.
+Use `kubectl describe` to verify the original annotation `fizz=buzz`.
+Also note the replica count is still 1; this is because a Deployment revision is created if and only if the Deployment's pod template (`.spec.template`) is changed.
-3. **List Deployments:** This will retrieve Deployments in the `default` namespace and print their names and replica counts.
+4. **List Deployments:** This will retrieve Deployments in the `default` namespace and print their names and replica counts.
-4. **Delete Deployment:** This will delete the Deployment object and its dependent ReplicaSet resource.
+5. **Delete Deployment:** This will delete the Deployment object and its dependent ReplicaSet resource.
 Verify with `kubectl get deployments`.

 Each step is separated by an interactive prompt.
 You must hit the